Modern Chinese Film and Theatre (PG)

 - Term 1

-Graduates of the course can expect to use their skills in a range of arenas.
-Academic research, TV and media, journalism, professional involvement in the film industry, and advertising rank among the possibilities, but the course also provides general research skills that can be put to work in a variety of other environments.
+Graduates of the module can expect to use their skills in a range of arenas.
+Academic research, TV and media, journalism, professional involvement in the film industry, and advertising rank among the possibilities, but the module also provides general research skills that can be put to work in a variety of other environments.

 Total of 10 weeks teaching with 2 hours classroom contact per week consisting of seminar-based lecture and discussion.

 A response paper of 1,000 - 1,500 words to be submitted on day 1, week 7 of the term in which the course is taught (i.e. after reading week) (30%); a 2,500 - 3,000 word essay to be submitted on day 5, week 1 in the term after the module is taught (70%).